Authority and Discernment

 Sea creatures and land animals are below.

 In Gn.
 2.5, “…and there was not a man to till the ground,” indicates an intent by God and a purpose for man.
 The earth was not created of and for itself only, but that man is integral to the creation.
-He will till the soil, he will keep himself up, he will have experiences, he will experience the earth.
-As God is constructive, these experiences are for man’s soul development, which includes the labor he will assume.
+He will till the soil, he will keep himself up, he will experience the earth.
+As God is constructive, the experiences and labor the man assumes are for man’s soul development.

 The strict standard of obedience does not sit well with ‘freedom-loving Americans’, but the one issue overlooked is responsibility within freedom.
-Adam was free and Eve was also.
-But responsibility ingrained within all actions cannot be denied as a standard all the world recognizes.
+Responsibility yields obedience, ingrained within all actions and is a standard all the world recognizes.
 Responsibility is a spiritual standard and also encompasses conduct.
-What Adam had in the Garden was good, but through the adventure into Good and Evil, Adam divests himself of the basic responsibility toward wisdom.
-Without wisdom, he does not obey.
+What Adam had in the Garden was good, but through the adventure into Good and Evil, Adam divests himself of his basic responsibility, or obedience, toward wisdom (“the Fall”).
+Without wisdom, he cannot obey, and without obedience great calamities may usher into life’s circumstances.
+This lack of wisdom, this lack of spiritual perception in important matters, leads to a denigration of the soul, loss of awareness, and the proverbial grind of learning by trial and error.

 Experience sharpens lessons in discernment, of that there is no doubt.
 In Gen. 2.19-20, Adam gains his first steps into a new experience—Adam is given experiences by being given the authority to name.
 God then forms all the animals and brings them to Adam, “…brought them unto Adam to see what he would call them.”
 God wanted to see how Adam would name the animals.
 The groundwork for how we discern and how we name is laid.
 Scripture thus associates Adam with the attribute of discernment and the authority to name forming a proper pathway toward soul development.